btarg/requiem-vault/content/Players/Concepts/Mechanics/Elements.md

 Combined Spirit and Mental (from PF2E context, often representing mental/emotional effects).
 ## ✨ Vitality (VIT)
 ## 🌌 Void
+## ☄️Almighty
+Some attacks will do "Almighty" damage, which means they ignore all [[Elemental Affinities]], acting like NEUTRAL.

 ---
 Back to: [[index]]